haiwera-silk-cd/magento-devdocs/guides/v2.2/magento-functional-testing-framework/release-2/test/actions.md

 When you create a data entity using `createData`, you may need to update it later in the test.
 The `updateData` action allows this.

-For example, to change the price of a product:
+例如， to change the price of a product:

 ```xml
 <updateData entity="AdjustPriceProduct" createDataKey="productHandle" stepKey="updateProduct"/>